t4d-gmbh/voter-turnout-in-switzerland/README.md

 4. Swiss official commune register (bfs.admin.ch)
 5. Statistiques des élections cantonales du 18 avril 2021 (ne.ch)

-All links to the data sources can be found in the [References](#references) section.
+All links to the data sources can be found in the [References](#data-sources) section.
 To ensure the traceability of this analysis, all data files were stored in the *data/original* directory of this repository.
 The *Swiss official commune register* we only used to assign the municipalities to the cantons.

 ## Data preprocessing

 The preprocessed data files are in the directory *data/preprocessed*.
-These files (csv) are used for the analysis.
+These files (CSV) are used for the analysis.
 We performed the following tasks:

 - Delete data entries not needed for the analysis.
-The file with the portraits of the communes contained several variables describing the voting behavior with regard to specific political parties.
-However, these values were not available for numerous communes.
+The file with the portraits of the communes contained several variables describing the voting behavior concerning specific political parties.
+However, these values were not available for numerous municipalities.
 To simplify the analysis, we deleted these variables and focussed on the more than 30 remaining variables.
 - Replace "X" and "\*" characters which indicated missing values with empty values.
 This leads to *NaN* values in Python which are easier to work with.
 - Harmonize a few municipality's names since the FSO used different spellings in some cases
 - Save all standardized values in a separate data frame so that variables that are on different scales can be compared with each other.
 See also the article *Common pitfalls in the interpretation of coefficients of linear models* on scikit-learn.org.